 - For detailed operating instructions and specification please refer to the literature supplied with the vehicle. - Avtex operate a helpline for users experiencing problems with any of their products.
 Whether it is difficulty with tuning, setting up the equipment or a physical malfunction then contact their Service Department on 02920 020279 (normal business hours).

-They will be able to talk to you through many issues, but if there is still a problem they will arrange for a courier to collect your set from any UK postcode (including campsites) for return to their factory overnight.
+They will be able to talk to you through many issues, but if there is still a problem many issues, but if there is still a problem they will arrange for a courier to collect your set from any UK postcode (including campsites) for return to their factory overnight.
 The repaired equipment will normally be despatched the following day for return to the customer.